Italian PM condemns ally Trump over 'unacceptable' Pope criticism - MyJoyOnline

 On Monday, Trump doubled down on his criticism, saying he would not apologise to the "very weak" Pope.

-In general, it is rare for a pope to directly address statements by world leaders.
+In general, it is rare for a Pope to address statements by world leaders directly.

 There are more than 70 million Catholics in the US, about 20% of the population.
 They include Trump's Vice-President JD Vance.